Main Menu

 Eligibility

 Applications are encouraged from IPS members at all career stages – from new entrants to established IPC professionals.
 Novice investigators (with little or no research/QIP experience) are welcome, provided an experienced investigator is included as a supervisor or co-applicant.
-Applicants must be current IPS members for at least 12 months prior to applying and maintain membership for the duration of the grant.
+Lead applicants must be current IPS members for at least 12 months prior to applying and maintain membership for the duration of the grant.
+Individuals who hold an officer role with any IPS Branch, Special Interest Group, Committee, or sit on the Board of Trustees are not eligible to apply for a grant.

 Requirements